Mobile Marketing – The World Has Gone Mobile

 One of the most often asked questions regarding Mobile Marketing is: “How frequently should I SMS my customers?”
 The correct answer is, of course: “It depends on. ” Communicating too frequently or not frequently enough can both be bad.

-For some businesses sending a message every week is OK.
+For some businesses, sending a message every week is OK.
 If there is something new to say each week, customers will not mind hearing about it.
 The overarching principle is that all messages must be relevant, helpful, timely, and engaging.

-On the other hand, too infrequent communication can look like the relationship is not important.
+On the other hand, too infrequent communication can make it look like the relationship is not important.
 Messages are only sent ‘when you want something,’ for example, when another Sale is on.
 For many businesses, a message once per month is well accepted and appreciated by customers.

 When to start